realtux/axis/README.md

 # Axis 0.1-alpha
 The fun and useless toy language written in JavaScript.
+Axis is a multi-paradigm, scripted, optionally object-oriented, imperative programming language.
 Executed with the standard Node.js CLI binary, Axis is ultimately JIT compiled with Google's V8 Engine.
 By being backed by Node.js, Axis gains access to the low-level APIs provided by Node.js's core.
 Current benchmarks have Axis being roughly 50% the speed of Node.js.
 The goal is to get Axis to run at 80% the speed of Node.js or more.

 Axis uses peek, read, and rewind interpretation and constructs the object model in memory until it needs to be used.